The Boy with the X-Ray Eyes

-The Boy with the X-Ray Eyes is the debut album by British rock band Babylon Zoo, released in February 1996.
-It features the single "Spaceman", which charted at number one on the UK Singles Chart after being featured in a popular Levi's jeans TV advertisement in late 1995.
+The Boy with the X-Ray Eyes is the debut studio album by the English rock band Babylon Zoo, released in February 1996.
+It features the single "Spaceman", which charted at number one on the UK singles chart after being featured in a popular Levi's jeans TV advertisement in late 1995.
 The album peaked at number 6 on the UK Albums Chart and met with generally favourable reviews.

 Commercial performance

 The Boy with the X-Ray Eyes peaked at number 6 in the UK Albums Chart on 17 February 1996, and lasted a total of six weeks in the top 100 (three in the top 40).
 Other than the chart-topping "Spaceman", singles released from the album were "Animal Army", which reached number 17 in the UK Singles Chart, and the title track, which peaked at number 32.

 By the end of 1996, the album had sold around 750,000 copies worldwide, with its main markets in Europe (reaching the top 20 in several countries including Germany and Scandinavian territories), Japan and Australia.
 UK sales exceeded 100,000.
 In two months, the album had sold a "respectable" 12,000 copies in Canada.